cloudevents/spec/cloudevents/extensions/data-classification.md

 # Data Classification Extension

-CloudEvents may contain payload which is subjected to data protection regulations like GDPR or HIPAA.
+CloudEvents might contain payload which is subjected to data protection regulations like GDPR or HIPAA.
 For intermediaries and consumers knowing how event payload is classified, which data protection regulation applies and how payload is categorized, enables compliant processing of an event.